ndau/ndau-wallet-rn/README.md

 2. Open Xcode's Preferences, the Locations tab, and make sure that the `Command Line Tools` menu option is set to something.
 Sometimes when the CLI tools are first installed by Homebrew this option is left blank, which can prevent Apple utilities from finding the simulator.
 Make sure to re-run `npm/yarn run ios` after doing so.
 3. If that doesn't work, open the Simulator, and under the app menu select `Reset Contents and Settings...`.
 After that has finished, quit the Simulator, and re-run `npm/yarn run ios`.

+Updates:

+npm dependency updates (audit) componentWillMount => componentDidMount
+RNCNetInfo -- deprecated API
+Can't perform a React state update on an unmounted component -- to fix, cancel all subscriptions and asynchronous tasks in "a useEffect cleanup function" in RecoveryWordInput (at SetupGetRecoveryPhrase.js:401)